Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 Why are we doing this?

-1,091 times a day – that’s how often sewage was discharged into UK waterways in 2022.
-[1]
+1,231 times a day – that’s how often sewage was discharged into UK waterways in 2024.
+According to the Environment Agency, there were 3.6 million hours of spills compared to 1.75 million hours in 2022[1].

-£1.4 billion!
-That’s how much water companies paid shareholders in the same period.
+£85.2 billion!
+That’s how much water companies have paid to shareholders over the last 30 years [2], with another £14.7 billion expected payout in the next 5 years [3].
 That’s your money.
 We’re paying through the nose and it is making us sick!

 Enough is enough.
 Why pay for a service we’re not getting?
-If you are sick of sewage destroying ecosystems, join thousands taking a stand around the country.
+If you are sick of sewage destroying ecosystems and threatening public health, join thousands taking a stand around the country.

 WITHHOLD PAYMENT OF THE SEWERAGE/WASTEWATER PART OF YOUR WATER BILL

-Extinction Rebellion UK, BoycottWaterBills.com and the Dirty Water campaign have teamed up to support the UK-wide wastewater bill boycott.
+Extinction Rebellion UK, BoycottWaterBills.com and the Dirty Water campaign have teamed up to support the UK-wide sewage bill boycott.

 Join the Boycott